jarry2020/UdacityDeepLearningND_Image_Classification_Project/README.md

 # UdacityDeepLearningND_Image_Classification_Project
-Please see details in the jupyter notebook
+Please see the details in the jupyter notebook, "dlnd_image_classification.ipynb".